 As such, commercial trucks are held to strict size and weight restrictions and are penalized quite harshly when they are overweight.
 Trucks that carry too much weight are not only hard on our highways but are also much more dangerous in an accident situation.
 Additionally, the extra weight can even play a causative role in such an accident.

 If you or someone you love has been injured in a truck accident, your first priority must always be immediately obtaining the medical attention that you need.
 Because truck accidents are among the most violent traffic accidents out there, the emotional impact alone can be extremely daunting.
 Fortunately, you don’t have to face the path ahead of you alone.
 While you attend to the important work of recovering your health, your dedicated California truck accident attorney will gather the necessary evidence, communicate with the insurance company on your behalf, and fight for the compensation that will adequately cover the damages you’ve sustained – in their entirety.

 Going through the trauma associated with a violent truck accident is exceedingly stressful and anxiety provoking, but this is no time to leave your claim to chance – or to the insurance company involved.
 Your full recovery likely hinges on you being adequately compensated for the injuries you’ve incurred as a result of someone else’s negligence.
-Consult with an experienced California truck accident attorney as soon as you are able to do so.
+Consult with an experienced California 18-wheel truck accident attorney as soon as you are able to do so.